redinusa/QTAutoUpdate/readme.md

 it's a auto update tool for any execute, includes 2 qtcreator projects, based on qt 5.11.1
 ## usage
 ### 1.version tool
-it's a gui tool which read a directory and produce a 'version.version' file inside the directory cd to VersionToolForUpdate/bin and run this version tool
+it's a gui tool which read a directory and produce a 'version.version' file inside the directory. cd to VersionToolForUpdate/bin and run this version tool
 #### ![image](./usage/versiontool1.png)
 select a app directory which is about to be deployed in your website